ocimar84/funkosgalaxy/README.md

 > **Place Owners**
 > Owners of Places would ideally have a different set of user permissions and the Update and Contribute sections of navigation would be under a strict workflow, but in the initial phase, I wanted to show off the ability to add, update and delete items from the website's view,so it's not hidden behind permissions or workflow at this point.
 Place owners are those that have a business or an organization that hosts free events within a community.
 Examples are a group that wants to play pickup soccer or a bicycle shop that leads group rides once a month.
 >
-> **Place Owner Goals:**
+> **Funko Stores Owner Goals**
 >
-> - I want my place to be easily found on the site, so I can get more customers
+> - I want my Funko store to be prominently showcased on the website to attract more customers and increase footfall.
 > - I want users to share community reviews, so I build trust with future customers
-> - I want to add events to my place, to build a repertoire with my clients
-> - I want users to join my events, so I can track how successful community events are to my bottom line
-> - I want the ability to update my place's details
+> - I want to manage and update the events hosted by my store, keeping enthusiasts informed about upcoming activities.
-> - I want to update events associated with my organization
+> - I want to feature special Funko-related events and promotions associated with my store to engage with collectors.
-> - I want to protect against bloated ratings
-> - I want to protect against accidental deletion of my information
+> - I want to manage and update the events hosted by my store, keeping enthusiasts informed about upcoming activities.

 >
-> **WebSite Goals**
-> The primary goal of what2do2day is to create a user-friendly app that allows customers to quickly find an event they want to attend.
-It's a meeting point between business/organizations and kids/parents to improve the likelihood of kids getting off their devices and interacting with others face to face at a low cost with minimal adult supervision.
-> In order to support the maintenance and development of cool features on the site, what2do2day hopes to produce monetary gains through the following means:
-> - Workflow Management Plans for Businesses around:
-    >
-- oversee approval/disapproval of reviews to ensure spamming and bad-mouthing in reviews does not occur
->   - batch event creation to help save time
->   - user account management to help with password recovery and assigning or removing roles as employees change
->   - sharing of user emails that attend events
-> - Affiliate linking - link to at-cost services provided by businesses and receive a kickback
-> - Ads - target online sales related to equipment based on activities a place or event is associated with
+> **Website Goals for Funko Stores**
+> The primary objective of Funko Stores is to provide a user-friendly platform that seamlessly connects Funko enthusiasts with their favorite stores and collectibles.
+The website serves as a bridge between collectors, fans, and Funko stores, enhancing the overall experience for all parties involved.
+The following methods are aimed at supporting the site's growth and evolution:
+> Promoting Business Relationships: Establish strong business-customer relationships by ensuring stores are easily discoverable, leading to increased sales and brand exposure.
+> - Authentic User Engagement: Encourage authentic user reviews and interactions, fostering trust among potential customers and the Funko community.
+>   - User-Friendly Store Management: Offer stores a simple way to update and maintain their store details, ensuring accuracy and relevance.
+>   - Rating Transparency: Implement measures to prevent unfair and inflated ratings, ensuring that stores are accurately represented.
+>   - By facilitating these interactions and providing a platform that benefits both Funko stores and enthusiasts, the website aims to cultivate a vibrant community and contribute to the growth of the Funko collecting ecosystem.

 ## User Stories
 🚨**Required**